ReThGe/rethge_torch/README.md

 This repo contains help functions to convenient pytorch using. including plot, model train &amp; evaluate, results analysis and more...

 * Those functions are using for computer vision(image classification)
-* Those functions were wrote during my learning of pytorch, it can be directly use during to DeepLearning project development, and also using for learning purpose
+* Those functions were wrote during my learning of pytorch, it can be directly use during DeepLearning project development, and also using for learning purpose
 * Will continuously updating

 some of funcs were adapted from this awesome tutorial: https://www.learnpytorch.io/ by Daniel Bourke, which is high recommend to check out